PsiQ/bartiq/docs/concepts/rewriters.md

 ```
 would return a $\LaTeX$ (technically $KaTeX$) expression $a + b$.
 This, combined with method chaining, means the effect of different methods can be seen immediately.

+Beyond individual expression manipulation, `bartiq` also provides functionality to apply rewriter transformations to resources within compiled routines.
+This allows for systematic simplification of resource expressions across entire quantum algorithms.
+See [Applying Rewriters to Routines](#applying-rewriters-to-routines) for details.

 ## Concepts
 In designing the rewriter framework we implemented a number of different utility classes.
 A typical user should not need to interact with these objects directly, but we describe them here for completeness.